 The Draft Masterplan outlines potential future arrangements for Shannon Town in a manner which is entirely consistent with the land use zoning objectives for the lands as established in the Clare County Development Plan 2017-2023 (as varied) and arising from the Shannon Town and Environs LAP 2012-2018 (as amended).
 The Clare County Development Plan was subject to a full SEA and AA.
-The Draft Masterplan takes account of the existing requirements of the Clare County Development Plan 2017-2023 to:

-avoid effects on European Sites -
+The Draft Masterplan takes account of the existing requirements of the Clare County Development Plan 2017-2023 (as varied) to avoid effects on European Sites through the following;